 Timber lofts differ from concrete lofts in their mediums.
 As their names imply, one is constructed with timber, the other concrete.
 Uniquely, Chicago is home to a significant number of vintage timber lofts, a fact that few, if any, other cities can claim.
 Timber, a material seldom used these days, adds a warmth to lofts which at times can, due to their sheer amount of open space, feel cold.
 Conversely, a benefit of concrete lofts is their sound-proof nature.
 Since lofts have been known to easily transmit noise between units, concrete can help quell this problem.
 Additionally, concrete lofts have a truly industrial feel, a quality that is very much in keeping with the origin of lofts and one which adds to their desirability.

 The data relating to real estate for sale on this website comes in part from the Broker Reciprocity program of Midwest Real Estate Data LLC.
-Real Estate listings held by brokerage firms other than Conlon Real Estate are marked with the Broker Reciprocity logo or the Broker Reciprocity thumbnail logo (a little black house) and detailed information about them includes the names of the listing brokers.
+Real Estate listings held by brokerage firms other than Fulton Grace are marked with the Broker Reciprocity logo or the Broker Reciprocity thumbnail logo (a little black house) and detailed information about them includes the names of the listing brokers.
 Some properties which appear for sale on this website may subsequently have sold and may no longer be available.
 The information being provided is for consumers' personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
 Information deemed reliable but not guaranteed.